London Home Seller’s Guide to Moneymaking Fix-Ups

 Those hidden profits exist in two areas.

-First, most homeowners never discover that certain small, even inexpensive repairs to their existing home could generate many times their cost in additional home value.
+First, most homeowners never discover that specific minor, even inexpensive repairs to their existing home could generate many times their cost in additional home value.
 But on the other hand, other repairs and improvements can cost you dearly.
 It’s critical to know what repairs and improvements to spend money on and which ones to leave alone.